axibase/atsd/administration/replication.md

 # Replication

-This document describes how to configure ATSD replication.

-The replication process is from master to slave, meaning where all transactions on the master cluster are replayed to the slave cluster.
+This guide describes how to configure master-to-slave replication at the HBase level where all changes on the master cluster are replayed on the slave cluster.

-In the guide `atsd_master` is the hostname of the master host and `atsd_slave` is the hostname of the slave host.
+`atsd_master` is the hostname of the HBase Master host on the _master_ cluster and `atsd_slave` is the hostname of the HBase Master on the _slave_ cluster.

+## Requirements

-> Note: This guide applies only on new ATSD installations.
+This guide applies only on new ATSD installations.
 Executing this guide on an existing ATSD installation leads to the loss of all stored data on both the master and slave machines.
-> Note: If master loses connection with slave, it accumulates all the data and events for the duration of the connection loss and starts transferring the accumulated data once connection with slave is re-established.
-No data is lost in the process.

-## Requirements

 Both the master and slave machines must have static a IP addresses in the local network.